 We use information to provide and maintain our Identity Services on behalf of clients on the basis that the user has consented to the processing or otherwise requested Identity Services, the client has a legitimate or lawful reason for requesting Identity Services, or the processing is necessary to carry out a task in the public interest or for reasons of substantial public interest.

 We also use information to further develop our Identity Services on the basis that the processing is necessary in the legitimate interest of the client or Onfido, the processing is necessary to carry out a task in the public interest or for reasons of substantial public interest, the processing is necessary for scientific research purposes, or the user has provided their consent.

 Facial Biometric Comparison

 In addition, we may also check whether we have previously verified a user on behalf of a specific client to help that client understand when a user may be generating multiple identities.
-We do this by comparing the facial image of a user to the facial images of other users previously verified on behalf of that specific client.
+To find out if the user is known to a specific client, we compare the facial image of the user to the facial images of other users previously verified on behalf of that specific client.
 To provide this check quickly, we store the numerical biometric data extracted from the previously collected facial images until the client deletes those original images.

 Automated Decision Making and Onfido Reports

 Below, we have provided a graphical representation of an Onfido Report:

 By providing our clients with these detailed Onfido Reports, our aim is to empower our clients to make informed decisions about users and to provide specific help to users that are having difficulty in passing an Onfido check.